-When I was a child, those days where I was working at my family’s vegan food stand; there was a neighboring stand that just right next to ours and selling deep-fried fish cakes.
-Those were the best fried fish cakes you could have found within the vicinity, if not the whole city.
+When I was a child, those days when I was working at my family’s vegan food stand; there was a neighboring stand that was just right next to ours and selling deep-fried fish cakes.
+Those were the best-fried fish cakes you could have found within the vicinity, if not the whole city.
 The scent was mesmerizing, flowing near and far, and the taste, ahh! the best I would say.
 The flesh is moist, even left standing for hours outside or in the fridge overnight.
-It’s crunchy, clammy if not touch, thick, every bite was just full of flavor.
+It’s crunchy, clammy if not touch, thick, and every bite was just full of flavor.
 But the cost was not cheap at all, considering how much work they had to put into those, and the fish price was not cheap either.
-Back in those days, those were my favorite treats in spare moments.
+Back in those days, those were my favorite treats in my spare moments.

 So after learning from the chef herself and with my own countless trials, I finally develop a way for these fish paste cakes.
 The trick is to beat them[fish paste] throughout while keeping them cold.
 You could do so by pre-chilling in the fridge and resting time in between.
 Other things are sesame oil and onion powder.
 Those will help cover the fishy smell, making the fish cake, when fry or cook with soup, will be more desirable.
-Also, when beating fish paste with sesame oil will help the fish paste fluffier, thickening, and holding well together, which gives off the crunchiness at the end.
+Also, when beating fish paste with sesame oil will help the fish paste fluffier, thicken, and hold well together, which gives off the crunchiness at the end.
 Finally, the pork paste, you could choose to skip this, but with the pork paste, your fish will be in place better, even with the added dill/onion/green onion.
 The fat in pork paste will save the fish from being dry, even if left out for hours.